Driving down the highway, swaths of yellow came into view. Was it sunflowers? Mustard seed? No, these were the canola oil fields of Edmonton, Alberta.

 Explore Old Strathcona

-Old Strathcona is by and large our favorite neighborhood to hang out in while staying in Edmonton, Alberta.
-Not only is it home to Pip, one of the best breakfast spots in Edmonton, as well as the Strathcona Spirits Distillery, but it is where you will find more than a few festivals as well.
+Old Strathcona is by and large our favorite neighborhood to hang out while staying in Edmonton.
+Not only is it home to Pip, one of the best breakfast spots in Edmonton, and the Strathcona Spirits Distillery.
+It’s also where you will find more than a few festivals.

-If you are in town in July, make sure you pop in for the Edmonton International Street Performers Festival.
-Kids and adults will love seeing acts along 83rd Ave NW and beyond.
+If you are in town in July, make sure you pop in for the Edmonton International Street Performers Festival, where you’ll love seeing acts along 83rd Ave NW and beyond.

-There are plenty of local spots to grab a bite, but we love to do a bit of shopping in Edmonton’s heritage district.
-From avant guard to boho chic, goth to swing favorites, there is something for everyone at the shops of Old Strathcona.
-For American shoppers, just remember, the exchange rate is in our favor, so if you see a sale, it’s an even bigger discount for you after the exchange rate kicks in.
+The area also offers lots of local spots to grab a bite.
+But its Provincial Historic Area is the perfect place for shopping.
+From avant-garde to boho chic, goth to 1940s swing favorites, there is something for everyone at the shops of Old Strathcona.
+For Americans, just remember the exchange rate is in our favor.
+So if you see a sale, it’s an even bigger discount for you after the exchange rate kicks in.

 Royal Alberta Museum

-Temporary exhibits include the history of the Vikings in Canada, remembering the first World War, live demonstrations, and the story of Black pioneers across Canada.
-The museum is located in the Downtown/Boyle Street neighborhoods, an easy walk from the Art Gallery if you are trying to see both museums in one day.
+The museum is located in the Downtown/Boyle Street neighborhoods, an easy walk from the Art Gallery of Alberta (below) if you are trying to see both museums in one day.